qapush/codecademy-reddit/README.md

 ## Description

 This project is a part of Front End Engineer path on Codecademy.
-Main goal is to apply the gained knowledge while building a sort of light version of Reddit app.
+Main goal is to apply the gained knowledge while building a sort of lite version of Reddit app.
 Project incorporates Reddit JSON API as a source of data, React as a UI layer, Redux for state management and Git as a version control tool.

 Live version of the project is deployed on Netlify and is available here: https://qapush-reddit.netlify.app/